vtexdocs/dev-portal-content/docs/vtex-io/Store Framework Apps/pixel-apps/setting-up-lazy-load-for-pixel-apps.md

 | true | always | false | A specific app loads itself lazily. |
 | true | always | true | A specific app loads itself lazily, and all others load lazily by render. |

 > ℹ️ Lazy loading is one of many actions you can take to optimize performance.
-To know more about other possible practices, check our [guide](https://developers.vtex.com/docs/guides/vtex-io-documentation-best-practices-for-optimizing-performance#lazy-loading-page-metadata).
+To know more about other possible practices, check [Best practices for optimizing performance](https://developers.vtex.com/docs/guides/vtex-io-documentation-best-practices-for-optimizing-performance#lazy-loading-page-metadata).